Kari-Genomics-Lab/iDeLUCS/README.md

 ## Installation via CLI (Linux and macOS)

 The installation via command-line interface requires [git](https://git-scm.com/) and [pip](https://pypi.org/project/pip/) installed.
-After making sure you have them installed on your machine:
+Follow the steps after making sure you have them installed on your machine.

 0. (**Optional**) Create and activate a new virtual environment
 ```